 The adult is grey to light brown, with a wavy lines of various shades of grey and brown.
 Like most Ectropis species, it has a blurry dark blotch near the middle of each forewing, and dark marks on the first abdominal segment. which align with wavy dark lines on the hindwings when the moth is at rest.
 The undersides are pale brown with a small brown spot in the centre of each wing.
 Like most geometrids, it rests with wings outspread.
 The adults blend in well with the bark of many trees.
 However, the moths show little preference for resting on such material, and are frequently found on plain walls and windowsills!

 The adult female is larger than the male, with a wingspan in the range from 3.0 to 4.5 cms.
 The antennae is threadlike on the female, and the male has small pectinations giving the antennae a thickened appearance.
-The wings are not so blotchy as the similar species Ectropis bispinaria, and the wavy lines often include a distinct wavy line that ends at the centre of the bottom of the forewing.
+The adult moth is similar to that of Ectropis bispinaria, but differs in having an incomplete or stepped second submarginal line on each hindwing.

 The eggs are laid singly and are off-white, oval, and covered in microscopic dimples.